-There have been studies that have shown that this method can improve response rates by up to 400%.
-It is proven ad strategy, especially when compared with other tools today’s evolving digital world.
-You can greatly enhance your returns by mixing your current advertising with follow-up ads.
+Studies have shown that this method can improve response rates by up to 400%.
+It is a proven ad strategy, especially compared with other tools in today’s evolving digital world.
+You can significantly enhance your returns by mixing your current advertising with follow-up ads.

 Idea #8: Expand Your Follow-Up Program

-This strategy makes another attempt to convert site visitors that have expressed interest through online forms, but haven’t made the jump to client.
+This strategy makes another attempt to convert site visitors who have expressed interest through online forms but haven’t made the client jump.
 It is important to note that the first call or contact generally does not lead to a close.
 The follow-up system can more than double the rate that your company closes on those leads.

-It may not always be on the next follow-up – it can sometimes take three, four, five follow-ups before the prospect is ready to make the leap.
-This can also be something of a long-term effort, but a year of providing follow-up emails, phone calls, and postcards can make that number jump substantially again.
+It may not always be on the next follow-up – it can sometimes take three, four, five follow-ups before the prospect is ready to buy.
+Follow-ups can also be something of a long-term effort, but a year of providing follow-up emails, phone calls, and postcards can make that number jump substantially again.

 The key is to find the middle ground between enthusiasm and invasive advertising.
-Follow-ups work best in moderation, otherwise the marketing simply annoys the potential customer.
-Find that sweet spot and you will begin to establish a connection with those leads and turn them into a close that will result in revenue for your business.
+Follow-ups work best in moderation; otherwise, the marketing annoys the potential customer.
+Find that sweet spot, and you will begin to establish a connection with those leads and turn them into a close that will result in revenue for your business.

 Idea # 9: Use Testimonials & Reviews to Build Trust

-A recent study showed that a whopping 92% of customers will read online reviews for a local business before using them.
-68% of the people surveyed said that a positive review makes them more likely to trust that business.
+A recent study showed that a whopping 92% of customers would read online reviews for a local business before using them.
+68% of the people surveyed said that a favorable review makes them more likely to trust that business.

-Make sure that you ask for reviews from each of your customers after a job is completed.
-This is a great way to build trustworthiness with your leads and provide hard evidence a reputable company that deserves their business.
+Make sure that you ask for reviews from each of your customers after completing their service.
+In-person requests are a great way to build trustworthiness with your leads and provide hard evidence for a reputable company that deserves their business.

 Best of all?
-This is a FREE form of advertising that can work just as well as any ad campaign you can conjure up.
+Feedback is a FREE form of advertising that can work just as well as any ad campaign you can conjure up.
 Get those reviews where you can.

 Idea #10: Use Referral Programs

-According to Nielsen, a research firm, 83% of consumers will trust recommendations from people that they know.
+According to Nielsen, a research firm, 83% of consumers will trust recommendations from people they know.
 And why wouldn’t they?
-Certainly, people that we know in our lives are more trusted than strangers on the web or a company that is trying to sell something.
+Indeed, people we know in our lives are more trusted than strangers on the web or a company trying to sell something.

 As you may have learned by now, trust is the name of the game when it comes to HVAC marketing.
-This is because HVAC services can be costly and the consumer wants to make sure they are getting the best value for their money, but because you will be entering their homes as well.
+HVAC services can be costly, and the consumer wants to make sure they are getting the best value for their money but because you will be entering their homes.

 Offering perks for referrals is a great way to get those customers to share their experience directly with those in their lives.
-This will then generate leads for your business, which has the potential to generate even more revenue.
+Referrals then generate leads for your business, which has the potential to generate even more revenue.
 It is a win across the board.